Cluett Peabody & Company: History

 By 1935 Cluett Peabody operated eleven plants, mostly in the Northeast, including a plant at 123 First Street in Leominster, MA.
 In 1945 sales for Cluett Peabody were $31.3 million, and by 1955 sales had nearly tripled, to $87.4 million.
 At their heyday, the owned plants numbered 13 with an additional two in a wholly owned subsidiary and the weekly production approximated 67,700 dozen.
 In addition in the mid 70's the company arranged production from contractors of an additional weekly 31,000 dz. for a total 98,700 dozen.
 At this time additional shirt production lines were being contracted from Korea.

-Cluett, Peabody & Co. was acquired by WestPoint Pepperell, Inc in 1985.
+In 1985, Cluett Peabody rejected a takeover offer from Paul Bilzerian and his partner, writing "management and the entire board of directors have absolutely no interest in pursuing your proposal."
+Later that year, Cluett, Peabody & Co. accepted a competing offer, and was acquired by WestPoint Pepperell, Inc.

 Bidermann Industries purchased Cluett, Peabody & Co. from WestPoint Pepperell in 1990.
 Cluett American Group (Vestar Capital Partners) bought the company in 1998.
 In 2004, Phillips-Van Heusen Corporation (parent company of longtime archrival Van Heusen) acquired the Arrow brand and the related licensing business from Cluett American Group for approximately $70 million.
 The remaining elements of the Cluett American Group now operate as Gold Toe Brands (GTB Holding Corp).
 GTB Holding Corp still holds the trademark licensing rights to the Sanforization process of pre-shrinking fabric, named for its inventor, Sanford L. Cluett, who developed the process for Cluett, Peabody & Co, which he joined in 1919.
-On June 23, 2021, it was announced that the Arrow brand would be sold to Authentic Brands Group alongside Van Heusen, Izod, and Geoffrey Beene.
-The sale closed on August 2, 2021.
+On August 2, 2021 the Arrow, Van Heusen, Izod, and Geoffrey Beene brands were sold to Authentic Brands Group (ABG).
 Under ABG, United Legwear & Apparel Co. was named as the licensee for the Arrow brand.